Date: Saturday 14th August 2021

 Timing will be by chip timing.
 Each runner will wear a race number with chip on the reverse.

 The whole route above shows 2 changes we are making to the original route.
 Route changes are shown in red.
+In addition, leg 6 will finish at Gumbersland Barn as it did last year (and not Bigsweir Bridge).

 Reasons for the changes: the Wysis Way from Speculation towards Edge End has been taken over by the mountain bike trails and navigation along it in this area is next to impossible; the proposed crossing of the Wye at Symonds Yat is likely to be problematic on a weekend day in the middle of the summer.
 These changes have been made to the route descriptions for each leg.
+The road section down to Bigsweir bridge is potentially hazardous, so we will finish at Gumbersland Barn where the trail hits the road.

 Maps: OS OpenSpace Developer Agreement